 - The Art and Art History programs brought local Japanese-American painter Ema Kubo to LPC in the fall of 2019.

 - Other campus events

 - International Education Week activities: For IEW 2020, LPC and Chabot Colleges co-hosted two panels: one on study abroad information and one on international students' experiences.
-For IEW 2019, LPC screened two films, The Linguists (2008) and Hunt for the Wilderpeople (2016).
+For IEW 2019, LPC screened two films.
 In 2018, LPC screened a film and used the campus boulevard to display LPC international students' and staff members' reflections on the benefits of international education.

 - Field trips